Prag8855/aab/content/guides/banking.md

 To open a bank account, read my guide on **[how to choose a bank](/guides/first-bank-account-in-germany)**.

+## Bank accounts

+### Why you need a bank account

+You need a bank account to...

+- get paid by your employer
+- pay your rent
+- pay all kinds of [taxes](/guides/taxes)
+- buy things online and in stores

+Your bank must allow [SEPA transfers](/glossary/SEPA-%C3%9Cberweisung).
+This is how your employer pays you, and how you pay your rent and your taxes.
+All EU banks and most European banks allow SEPA transfers.[^0]

+You don't need a German bank.
+You can open a bank account in any EU country.

 ## Types of bank accounts

 In Germany, everyone has the right to a bank account.
 Germans pay many things by bank transfer.
 You can't go far without a bank account.
 Opening a bank account is one of the first things you must do when you move to Germany.